 Fair maps are the foundation of a representative democracy.
 The paramount goal of a fair map is to yield a representative legislative body.
-The path to that goal is a map which is representationally fair -- that is, a map where voter lean across districts matches voter lean in the state as a whole.
+The path to that goal is a map which is representationally fair -- that is, a map where each party's share of districts matches that party's share of statewide voting behavior.